 ?Unfortunately, many new homes are landscaped with inexpensive, fast-growing plants that have been installed without purpose and too close to the house,? says Fountain. ?Within a very few years this becomes a headache for the new homeowner.?

-?Trees can be an asset, but they can also be a liability if they?re too close to the house, or if they?re not in good condition,? adds Bloch.
+?Trees can be an asset, but they can also be a liability if they?re too close to the house, or if they?re not in good condition,? adds Bloch. ?If they?re old and decayed, and there?s a danger that they may fall on a house or somebody, they should be cut down.?

 As a preventative measure against widespread disease, which is often the culprit of decimated trees, Fountain suggests diversifying your tree selection.